INFO-4602-5602/project-2-ncwit-team-13/README.md

 </p>

 <h3>Visualization 4 - DataFry: Interactive line graph with sound</h3>
-#### Description
-<p>DataFry is a visualization that uses interactivity to sonify data.
+DataFry is a visualization that uses interactivity to sonify data.
 For this visualization, we are using line graphs that show the changes in percentage of female enrollment in particular majors over a set of years, in our case we compared the enrollment percentages for computer science and engineering.
 The line graph is made using conductive ink, turning the graph into a conductive trace.
 The circuit for the visualization is completed when the person places their fingers along this trace.
 As they trace their finger along the path, it changes the resistance value which alters the output of the sound.
 For example, when the finger is near the beginning of the line graph on the left, the resistance is higher, which yields a lower pitch in our circuit.
-As the finger moves towards the right, the resistance decreases, producing a higher pitch.</p>
+As the finger moves towards the right, the resistance decreases, producing a higher pitch.

 <p><b>Design Process</b></p>